jeffvella/EntitasGenerics/README.md

         }
     }

-You can still work with groups, trigger, collectors and partial systems using just IExecuteSystem etc.
+You can still work with groups, triggers, collectors and partial systems using just IExecuteSystem etc.

     public sealed class DestroyEntitySystem : ICleanupSystem
     {